 Cut apart cards and mix.
-Read one at a time to the group and ask the Girl Scouts to sort the cards into two groups: bronze or not bronze yet.
+Read one at a time to the group and ask the girls to sort the cards into two groups: bronze or not bronze yet.
 Discuss reasons why as you go through each example.
-If cards are not bronze yet, can they come up with ways to make them bronze?
+If cards are not bronze yet, can girls come up with ways to make them bronze?